 - A) The Attorney General shall be empowered to appoint and remove an officer within the following positions: - 1) Solicitor General - 2) OAG Caseworkers - 3) All members referred to above (Article IX, Section 5.
 A) shall: - a) Be required to attend the weekly staff meetings. - b) Contribute to office projects and casework. - c) Be empowered to investigate and prosecute any potential violations of the A.S.
-UCSB Legal Code at the discretion of the Attorney General. - d) Serve a term of office that shall be concurrent with that of the Attorney General. - B) The Solicitor General is the chief litigation advisor to the Attorney General, and the OAG Chief of Staff, responsible for organizing and running the Attorney General's Office. - 1) The Solicitor General shall: - a) Maintain a strong knowledge of the A.S.
+UCSB Legal Code at the discretion of the Attorney General. - d) Serve a term of office that shall be concurrent with that of the Attorney General. - B) The Solicitor General is the chief litigation advisor to the Attorney General, and the OAG Chief of Staff, responsible for organizing and running the Attorney General's Office. - The Solicitor General shall: - a) Maintain a strong knowledge of the A.S.
 UCSB Legal Code as well as the A.S.
-Financial Policies and Procedures. - b) In the absence of the Attorney General, assume the duties and powers of the Attorney General. - c) The Solicitor General shall be the primary spokesperson of the ASUCSB if it is a defendant in any case.
+Financial Policies and Procedures. - b) In the absence of the Attorney General, assume the duties and powers of the Attorney General. - i.
+If the Attorney General is temporarily absent for a quarter (i.e. studying abroad), the Solicitor General shall assume the duties and powers of the Attorney General until the Attorney General returns.

+- c) The Solicitor General shall be the primary spokesperson of the ASUCSB if it is a defendant in any case.
 Shall serve as the A.S.
 Public Defender. - d) Assist and advise the Attorney General with the prosecution of cases brought to Judicial Council. - e) Direct the OAG staff, under the guidance of the Attorney General, to work on cases involving violations of the A.S.
-UCSB Legal Code, including the assignment and follow-up of case-work. - Organize and co-facilitate weekly staff meetings. - g) Check in regularly with office staff to provide support in their work. - h) Assume or delegate the responsibilities of any vacant positions within the OAG until such position is filled. - i) Attend three (3) Senate meetings on behalf of, or in addition to, the Attorney General. - j) Hold a minimum of two (2) weekly office hours. - k) Attempt to attend at least one (1) meeting per quarter of all other Associated Students regular meetings as time permits. - 1) Attend at least two (2) meetings per quarter of the Senate Standing Committee on Finance and Business. - m) Actively seek out violations of the elections code to be reported to the elections committee.

-- C) The OAG Caseworkers are responsible for doing research and managing cases for the OAG and supporting the Attorney General and Solicitor General in the completion of their responsibilities. - 1) The OAG Caseworkers Shall: - Maintain a strong knowledge of the A.S.
+UCSB Legal Code, including the assignment and follow-up of case-work. - f) Organize and co-facilitate weekly staff meetings. - g) Check in regularly with office staff to provide support in their work. - h) Assume or delegate the responsibilities of any vacant positions within the OAG until such position is filled. - i) Attend three (3) Senate meetings on behalf of, or in addition to, the Attorney General. - j) Hold a minimum of two (2) weekly office hours. - k) Attempt to attend at least one (1) meeting per quarter of all other Associated Students regular meetings as time permits. - Attend at least two (2) meetings per quarter of the Senate Standing Committee on Finance and Business. - m) Actively seek out violations of the elections code to be reported to the elections committee. - C) The OAG Caseworkers are responsible for doing research and managing cases for the OAG and supporting the Attorney General and Solicitor General in the completion of their responsibilities. - 1) The OAG Caseworkers Shall: - a) Maintain a strong knowledge of the A.S.
 UCSB Legal Code and Financial Policies and Procedures. - b) Attend at least one (1) meeting of the Senate and A.S.
 Senate Standing Committee on Finance and Business per quarter, but shall be highly encouraged to attend more. - c) Shall attend at least two (2) meetings of assigned A.S.
 Entities. - d) Assist with casework as assigned. - e) Review the minutes of all A.S.
 Entities in order to ensure that all A.S.
 Entities are operating within the parameters provided in the A.S.
-UCSB Legal Code and the Financial Policies and Procedures. - f) Fulfill other duties as assigned.
+UCSB Legal Code and the Financial Policies and Procedures. - f) Fulfill other duties as assigned. - D) The Office of the Attorney General shall be entitled to the same honoraria amounts as Boards, Commissions, and Units (BCUs).
+The Attorney General and Solicitor General shall be entitled to a maximum amount of \$350 per quarter and Caseworkers shall be entitled to a maximum of \$200 per quarter.